Doha Corniche Masterplan

 Location Doha, Qatar | Client The State of Qatar, National Council for Art and Heritage | Architect Brune Jatsch Partners, Massie Architecture | Size 4.5 miles | Status Competition 2003 | Tags Masterplans

-The White Necklace, MSP’s unified Master Plan for the Corniche, establishes four concentric crescents (the “C”s) at the water’s edge including: the modulated, pedestrian–friendly Corniche Road; the trellised (“White Necklace”) seaside Promenade and activity zone; the regenerated wetland and intertidal Eco–zone; and the sparsely programmed floating Boardwalk, which also supports water–taxi service throughout the bay.
+The White Necklace, MSP’s unified masterplan for the Corniche, establishes four concentric crescents (the “C”s) at the water’s edge: the modulated, pedestrian–friendly Corniche Road; the trellised (“White Necklace”) seaside promenade and activity zone; the regenerated wetland and intertidal Eco–zone; and the sparsely programmed floating Boardwalk, which supports water–taxi service throughout the bay.

-MSP also created detailed urban and landscape designs for a number of designated competition sites including the Mangrove Park and the Museum Park.
+MSP also created detailed urban and landscape designs for designated competition sites including the Mangrove Park and the Museum Park.
 The Mangrove Park is the culmination and end of both the Promenade and the Boardwalk.
-The Museum Park is a fantasy world for families and visitors alike comprised of floating carpets of gardens, boardwalks, greenhouses, aviaries, sculpture gardens, butterfly houses, “chill–out” lounges, picnic areas, fountains, and myriad other activities.
+The Museum Park is a fantasy world where visitors can enjoy floating carpets of gardens, boardwalks, greenhouses, aviaries, sculpture gardens, butterfly houses, ‘chill–out’ lounges, picnic areas, fountains, and other activity areas.

-All these pieces are woven together by a grid of boardwalks varying in width, texture, and design.
+These areas are woven together by a grid of boardwalks of varied width, texture, and design.
 Within them, the mangrove gardens of the Museum Gardens recall the Mangrove Park that ends the Boardwalk in the north.
 Here, however, instead of being the subject of the park experience as in the Mangrove Park, the mangroves become the background and frame for a cultural expression of the landscape in which the intimate spaces created by the mangroves provide shade, softness, and relief to the rigor of the grid.

-Doha’s new Museum of Islamic Arts sits at the edge of this park, poking through the garden wall, creating a significant end–point and destination to the inner “C” of the Boardwalk.
+Doha’s new Museum of Islamic Arts sits at the edge of this park.
+It extends through the garden wall, creating a significant end–point and destination to the inner “C” of the Boardwalk.
 It becomes the first of the floating islands and establishes the concept for the rest of the Museum Garden.

 Previous